Bauer Hockey: Warrington ownership, 1974–1988

+Canstar ownership, 1988–1995

+In early July 1988, Icaro Olivieri, past president of Warrington, arranged to purchase the struggling company for $8.9 million.
+The 30 per cent share held by Cemp would be acquired jointly by a numbered company owned by Olivieri and by DCC Equities Limited, a subsidiary of Dynamic Capital Corporation.
+On 2 September 1988, Warrington was renamed Canstar Sports Inc. Olivieri hired Gerald B. Wasserman to turn around the company.

 In 1994, Bauer began producing the perforated TUUK chassis, which is the piece of equipment that connects the steel blade to the actual boot of the skate.
 This allowed skates to be made lighter, as well as more durable.